Production of double heavy quarkonium at super $Z$ factory: Phenomenology

-In Fig. \ref{ccds}, we display the total cross sections $\sigma(\sqrt{s})$ as functions of the CM energy $\sqrt{s}$, the differential angle distributions d$\sigma$/dcos$\theta$ and the $p_t$ distributions d$\sigma$/d$p_t$ at $\sqrt{s}=91.1876$ GeV for the double charmonium.
-We only exhibit the curves of top six rankings of $Z^0$ propagated processes in Table \ref{tabrpa}.
-Figs. \ref{bbds} and \ref{bcds} are the total and differential cross sections for double bottomonium and double $B_c$ mesons, respectively.
+In Figs. \ref{ccds}-\ref{bcds}, we display the total cross sections $\sigma(\sqrt{s})$ as functions of the CM energy $\sqrt{s}$, the total cross sections $\sigma(\mu)$ as functions of the renormalization scale $\mu$ in running strong coupling constant $\alpha_s(\mu)$, the differential angle distributions d$\sigma$/dcos$\theta$ and the $p_t$ distributions d$\sigma$/d$p_t$ at $\sqrt{s}=m_Z$ for the double charmonia, the double bottomonia and the double $B_c$ mesons, respectively.
+In those figures, we only exhibit the curves of top six $Z^0$ propagated processes in Table \ref{tabrpa}.
 Note that the figure legends in those three figures are different.

-From the total cross sections with running CM energy in the left panels of Figs. \ref{ccds}-\ref{bcds}, one can observe the dramatic peaks of cross section caused by the $Z^0$ resonance clearly.
-In future super $Z$ factory, we need to know the quantitative deviations of total cross sections from those peaks when the CM energy $\sqrt{s}$ deviate from the $Z^0$ pole.
-In Table \ref{sqrtsdeviation}, we display total cross sections when $\sqrt{s}$ deviates by 1\% and 3\% from the $Z^0$ pole, where all color-singlet $Z^0$ propagated channels for double charmonium, double bottomonium, and double $B_c$ mesons are presented.
-When CM energy $\sqrt{s}$ deviate from the $Z^0$ pole even by only 1\%, the total cross sections decrease by about 32\%$\sim$37\%.
+In the plots for total cross sections with running CM energy $\sqrt{s}$ in Figs. \ref{ccds}-\ref{bcds}, one can observe the dramatic peaks of cross section caused by the $Z^0$ resonance clearly.
+In the future super $Z$ factory, the beam energy can be controlled with a very high accuracy.
+The natural beam energy spread scales as $\sigma_E/E$ with the energy resolution $\sigma_E$ at the energy $E$.
+At FCC-ee, the spread is 27 MeV \cite{FCC:2018evy}.
+At CEPC, the expected accuracy is the order of 100 keV for the Z factory operation \cite{CEPCStudyGroup:2018ghi}.
+However, the initial state radiation (ISR) at an electron-positron collider may make the CM energy $\sqrt{s}$ deviates from the $Z^0$ mass pole heavily.
+The influence of ISR on the production rates can be identified as the deviations of $\sqrt{s}$ from $m_Z$.
+In Table \ref{sqrtsdeviation}, we display the top six cross sections for the double heavy quarkonia and $B_c$ mesons with the deviations of both 1\%$m_Z$ and 3\%$m_Z$.
+It is found that the total cross sections decrease by about 30\%$\sim$40\% when CM energy $\sqrt{s}$ deviates from the $Z^0$ pole even by only 1\%$m_Z$, which reflects the effects of ISR.

+The dependence of total cross sections on the renormalization scale $\mu$ in the running strong coupling $\alpha_s(\mu)$ is usually large in the leading order calculation.
+With its interpretation as an estimate of the contribution from missing higher order, it might be indicative.
+In the plots for total cross sections with running scale $\mu$ in Figs. \ref{ccds}-\ref{bcds}, we find that the cross sections always decrease monotonically as the scale increases with a more smooth trend at higher energy.